 These are just a few of the many substitutes you can make for a plant-based lifestyle.
 You don’t have to be super adventurous in the kitchen to cook up a delicious vegan meal — there’s plenty of recipes out there for a plant-based version of lots of your favourite dinners.
 You’ll also find plenty of vegan options when eating out, or buying ready-made meals (just watch out for added salt here).

 The most important thing with taking on a new diet is making sure that you’re getting all the nutrients you need.
 If you’re eating a good variety of foods, then chances are that you’re not far off.
 Most vegans need a vitamin B12 supplement, however, and you might want to up your protein intake conveniently with shakes or snacks.

 Do some research to make sure that your meals are balanced and not too high in fat or sugar, as it’s all too easy to replace the meat with more carbohydrates, rather than the protein you need.

 One of the most fun parts about going vegan is all the new foods and flavours you’ll be introduced to.
-Explore every inch of your supermarket, read tons of ingredients labels, and find some good vegan chefs on social media and you can get experimental in the kitchen.
+Explore every inch of your supermarket, read tonnes of ingredients labels, and find some good vegan chefs on social media and you can get experimental in the kitchen.